 aws-region: us-east-1

-- Can be combined with deployment workflows
+- Composable - Combine with deployment workflows easily